 Parking spaces have been designated for drivers with disabilities.
 Cars must display a state issued disabled plate, placard or University of Utah "D" permit.

 Electric vehicle (EV) charging stations are available in the East and West Villages.
-The EV permit must be purchased from the Commuter Services office, 101 Annex Building.
+The EV permit must be purchased from the USA Main Office.
 To use an EV charging station, residents must have the proper USA parking permit, an EV permit, and must park in a stall adjoining the EV charging station.
 Residents may be liable for injuries or damages caused by their charging cables.

 Vehicles which may be a health/safety hazard may be removed from USA property at the owner's expense.
 USA may require that vehicles be moved to another parking space.
 Residents must keep parking areas clean.
 Waste materials such as oil, antifreeze, or brake fluids must be disposed of in accordance with Utah State law.